 Where possible, it’s best to start off on the right foot.
 The social media platform creators want you to achieve your goals on social media; they know how you can do it best, and they can probably explain it easiest.
 Watch their videos, read their guides, and follow the steps for setting up your account:

-Still don’t understand or not confident enough to set up your social media accounts?
+Still don’t understand or are not confident enough to set up your social media accounts?
 Contact us today to help you out.

 3. Don’t Buy Your Audience